wp-plugins/wp-advanced-importer/Readme.txt

 == Changelog ==

+= 1.2.0 =
+* Completely revamp the code based on skinny MVC.
+* Improved performance.
+* Complete change in UI.
+* Logs added.
+* Duplicate detection added.

 = 1.1.0 =
 * Added: Comments import feature added for posts,pages and custom posts.

 = 1.0.0 =
 * Initial release version.
 Tested and found works well without any issues.

 == Upgrade Notice ==

+= 1.2.0 =
+* Upgrade for performance improvement and lot more new features.

 = 1.1.0 =
 * Upgrade to enjoy comment import feature.